Updated: 9 September 2025

 Practical driving setup

-What’s the best pre-drive routine
+What is the best pre-drive routine?

-- Pre-drive glucose ≥ 5.0 mmol/L; have 10-20g rapid carbs if 4.0-5.0 mmol/L.
+- Pre-drive glucose ≥ 5.0 mmol/L; have 10–20 g rapid-acting carbohydrate if 4.0–5.0 mmol/L.

-What about long-journeys?
+What about long journeys?

-- If you treat a low: confirm >5mmol/L, wait 45 minutes, then continue.
+- If you treat a low: confirm > 5.0 mmol/L, wait 45 minutes, then continue.

 Questions people with T1D actually ask